intel/intel-extension-for-pytorch/docs/index.md

 The _\<LLAMA3_MODEL_ID_OR_LOCAL_PATH\>_ in the below commands specifies the Llama 3.2 model you will run, which can be found from [HuggingFace Models](https://huggingface.co/models).

-### 2.1.1 Run generation with multiple instances on multiple CPU numa nodes
+### 2.1.1 Run vision-text generation with Llama 3.2 11B models using BF16 autoTP (tensor parallel) on multiple CPU numa nodes

 #### 2.1.1.1 Prepare: